 Now, you might wonder how exactly you will figure out if you have a fixed or a growth mindset.
 We have something for that too.

 So, here’s the fun part.
 Apart from self-evaluation, there are ways you can find out your particular mindset.
 One of the ways is to take up an online mindset quiz.

-Mindset quiz takes you through a series of questions directed towards self-analysis.
+The mindset quiz takes you through a series of questions directed toward self-analysis.
 Each question comes with choices that fit accurately with how you view your mindset.
 Usually, at the end of the quiz, you get a total score.
-This total score defines the exact category of a mindset you falls into.
+This total score defines the exact category of a mindset you fall into.